 If your home’s paint has faded or dulled over time, it’s easier, faster and cheaper to simply repaint it using the same color rather than shifting to a new one.
 Moving from a dark to a lighter color, for instance, will require a primer and more coats to make sure the old color doesn’t show under your new paint job.
 And that means additional costs.
 So if you’re happy with your current color scheme, consider retaining it and simply refreshing it with a new paint job.

 Talking of the primer, you should always consider using the primer, which is cheaper than using numerous coats of paint.
 If you’re working on exterior painting projects that involves stained surfaces, you won’t be saving money by avoiding the primer.

-Primers are designed to have seal the surface; provide intercoat adhesion and a good base for topcoats.
+Primers are designed to seal the surface; they provide great adhesion and a good base for top coats.
 You will see quite a few “PAINT and PRIMER in ONE” products….do not be fooled….a primer is specifically designed for the purposes outlined above.
 The “all in one” products are NOT good primers.

 If you’re planning for an exterior house painting project, following the above tips will save you money and time, and help you to avoid unnecessary hassles of using cheap quality painting services and products.
 As a bonus tip, we recommend hiring a professional repainting specialist for a quality, durable paint job that will not need touch ups and repainting too soon.